 There are two distinct types of electromagnetic interference that produce two different effects.
 The first type is known as “narrowband” EMI or RFI.
 Narrowband interference is generated from transmissions like radio and TV stations or cell phone signals.
-“Broadband” interference is the second type of interference, and this type of interference is unintentionally generated from electric power transmission lines and other similar electrical systems.
+“Broadband” interference is the second type of interference and is unintentionally generated from electric power transmission lines and other similar electrical systems.

 EMI shields are built using magnetic alloys that are highly permeable.
 These materials are usually built in a closed container around the device that they are protecting.
 Rather than block the interfering waves, these magnetic metals absorb them so that they do not pass on to the device.
 The shield is usually layered to exponentially diminish the force of the electromagnetic waves.

-EFI/RFI interference poses a potential problem for essentially any industry, so shielding solutions need to be integrated in order to prevent these problems.
 Sometimes this shielding is applied in the form of a spray.
-This acrylic based product can be sprayed onto plastic electronic housings.
-Nickel, silver and copper particles blended into the spray help to reduce or entirely eliminate interference.
+This acrylic-based product can be sprayed onto plastic electronic housings.
+Nickel, silver, and copper particles blended into the spray help to reduce or entirely eliminate interference.
 These types of coatings can also be purchased in brush paint form.